ZOMPOCALYPSE: ZOMBIE NIGHT AT THE CORN MAZE

 Glad you asked!
 It’s an evening dedicated to all things zombie.
 Come in zombie costume and enjoy the simple pleasures of shambling around, moaning, and terrifying human survivors.
 (Or come in survivor costume and be the terrify-ee.)
-Music, zombie-themed entertainment, zombie costume parade, zombie trivia, zombie food, bonfires, getting lost in a zombie-infested cornfield…
+Music, zombie-themed entertainment, zombie costume parade and CONTEST, zombie trivia, zombie food, bonfires, getting lost in a zombie-infested cornfield…

 What exactly is “zombie food”?
 Surely you don’t mean you will be serving human flesh?